tycpu/tycpu.github.io/_posts/2025-05-17-soc-power-on.md

 For example:

-- POR circuit waits for reset of all previously written registers.
+- POR circuit ensures that registers are properly initialized before releasing reset.
-- It also waits for **clock stabilization**.
+- POR circuit waits for initializing internal logic like **clock stabilization**.

-SoC operation starts with **XTAL**, which is a low but stable clock oscillator.
+SoC operation starts with an external **XTAL** clock before PLL is locked.(XTAL is a low but stable clock oscillator)
 POR waits until **lock in PLL (Phase-Locked Loop)**.
 PLL is a kind of **frequency multiplier**.
 This will be locked after stabilization.
+(this lock is different with software lock. it means the phase and frequency are synchronized and stable.)
 So in order to operate normally, POR checks the **lock signal from PLL**.

 ***